Skip to content

 What is the lowest mortgage rate ever recorded in Florida?

-While specific state records may vary, the lowest recorded 30-year mortgage rate nationally was 2.65%, reflecting historical lows in Florida, according to Freddie Mac.
+While specific state data may vary, the lowest national average for a 30-year fixed-rate mortgage was 2.65% in early 2021, according to Freddie Mac.
+Florida followed a similar trend during that period.

 Should Florida residents refinance if rates drop by 1%?